mukul54/Scholar-Publication-Analyzer/README.md

 ## 🚀 What It Does

-**Where Do I Publish** is a powerful Chrome extension that instantly analyzes any Google Scholar profile and reveals publication patterns, venue preferences, and research trends.
+**Google Scholar Publication Analyzer - Academic Venue Tracker** is a powerful Chrome extension that instantly analyzes any Google Scholar profile and reveals publication patterns, venue preferences, and research trends.
 Perfect for researchers, academics, and students who want to understand where scholars publish their work.

 ### ✨ Key Features